 Business models for agencies

-There are several areas in eCommerce where you can offer your services.
-Besides the complete setup of an online shop this is mainly the ongoing maintenance.
-Most shop owners initially take over the maintenance of their portal themselves.
+There are several areas in e-commerce for which you can offer your services.
+In addition to the complete set-up of an online shop, this is above all the ongoing maintenance.
+Most shop owners initially take on the maintenance of their portal themselves.
 But they quickly reach their limits.
-Especially then, when
+Especially when

 - you have no technical understanding

-- The shop is run parallel to a retail shop
+- The shop is run in parallel with a retail shop

-- The virtual warehouse is growing rapidly, many goods have to be entered and updated in parallel
+- The virtual warehouse grows quickly, many goods have to be entered and updated in parallel

 - Or when the orders and logistics get out of hand

-Then you can take over such parts as a service.
-Or you can contribute solutions for process automation, which your customers will benefit from in the long term.
+Then you can take over such sub-areas as a service.
+Or you can contribute solutions for process automation, which will benefit your customers in the long run.

-Typical packages for maintenance are the creation or import of products, the selection and setup of suitable extensions (plugins), the optimization of the Shop designs or the updating of the system.
-But also the optimization of product images and testing new functions in a staging are part of it.
-Including the restore of backups in case of errors.
+Typical maintenance packages are the creation or import of products, the selection and installation of suitable extensions (plug-ins), the optimization of the shop design or the updating of the system.
+But also the optimization of product images and the testing of new functions in a staging environment are included.
+Including restoring backups in the event of an error.

-In all these tasks you will quickly be confronted with questions that go beyond technical matters.
+With all these tasks, you will quickly be confronted with questions that go beyond technical issues.
 See the section on agency requirements above.
-Other areas in which you can work with a shop system
+Other areas in which you can work with a shop system:

-- Development of interfaces: Depending on the system landscape, there are few ready-made interfaces between the individual tools and databases.
+- Establishment of interfaces: Depending on the system landscape, there are only a few ready-made interfaces between the individual tools and databases.
 Or these have to be adapted in a complex way.
-For this, however, you need very sound knowledge in software development.
+For this, however, you need very sound knowledge of software development.
 And you should have a lot of patience.

-- Development of plugins: This area also requires some experience.
-Because the little helpers quickly dig deep into the logic of the shop system.
+- Development of plug-ins: This area also requires some experience.
+Because the little helpers quickly intervene deeply in the logic of the shop system.
 One faulty line of code and the checkout does not work as desired.

-- Development of designs and templates: At WooCommerce and WordPress there are Design templates (so-called "Themes"), which sell a hundred thousand times.
-You will hardly manage to launch a template for a shop system that will become very popular right from the start.
+- Development of designs and templates: At WooCommerce and WordPress there are design templates (so-called "themes") that sell hundreds of thousands of copies.
+You will hardly manage from the start to launch a template for a store system that will become very popular.
 Here niche markets are usually more target-oriented.
-For example specific templates for food shops, online pharmacies, craftsmen, artists etc.
+For example, special templates for food stores, online pharmacies, craftsmen, artists, etc.

-- Online marketing: Search engines have special rules for the listing of shops.
-But also the topic of conversion optimization is of higher importance in eCommerce.
-You can refer to SEO audits for online shops.
+- Online marketing: Search engines have special rules for listing shops.
+But the topic of conversion optimization is also becoming more important in e-commerce.
+You can specialise in SEO audits for online shops.